-- The Calvinist believes that God knows the future because he decreed it.
+The Calvinist believes that God knows the future because he decreed it.
 Determinism is inherent in God’s sovereignty according to Calvinism; the thought that nothing happens apart from the specific direction of God.
 So, because God has determined the future, he can know it.
 I believe it is only fair here to state that this was Calvin’s understanding, and that of many others.
 But many Calvinists reject the idea of divine determinism, believing that we do have a limited free will.

-The Arminian believes that God knows the future because he is transcendent, he is outside of time and able to see past, present, and future without necessarily impacting it.
-While Arminians do believe that most of the future is decreed by God, they do leave room for the free will actions of humanity, with God not violating the freedom he has given his creatures.
-God knows all of the possible choices I might make, as well as which one I will actually make, and plans accordingly.
+The Arminian believes that God knows the future because he is transcendent.
+He is outside of time and able to see past, present, and future without necessarily impacting it.
+Arminians do believe that much of the future is decreed by God.
+But they do leave room for the free will actions of humanity, with God not violating the freedom he has given his creatures.
+God knows all of the possible choices I might make.
+As well as which one I will actually make, and plans accordingly.

-- Open Theism teaches that God does not know the future exhaustively, that God cannot know what choices humanity will make in the future and has to wait until they act before knowing the action.
+Open Theism teaches that God does not know the future exhaustively.
+That God cannot know what choices humanity will make in the future and has to wait until they act before knowing the action.
 This is primarily because the future does not yet exist.
 So how could God know it?
-This is a teaching that limits the omniscience of God and makes him failable in his dealings with humanity.
+This is a teaching that limits the omniscience of God and makes him fallible in his dealings with humanity.
 It is possible for him to direct us in a certain way but later find that, due to the actions of others, his guidance was flawed.
 This is sometimes identified as Arminianism, but it is not.

 Sovereignty and Free Will in Calvinism, from an Arminian Perspective

-The Arminian generally fails to see determinism as anything other than God as a puppet master pulling the strings of humanity and making God responsible for everything that happens in creation, including sin and evil.
+The Arminian generally fails to see divine determinism as anything other than God as a puppet master.
+Pulling the strings of humanity and making God responsible for everything that happens in creation, including sin and evil.
 In is hard to see a loving and merciful God in this.

 Sovereignty and Free Will in Arminianism